 It is possible to have a ship sold pendente lite.
 Typical grounds for an application are that a vessel is costing a disproportionate amount in daily expenses or is deteriorating owing to being under arrest for a long time or that a cargo is perishable.
-Therefore, the continuing and mounting expenses of arrest and the fact that goods are deteriorating are good reasons which a Court may consider in ordering the property to be sold pendente lite.

-It is very difficult to advise on the precise timescale involved as this will largely be determined on a case by case basis and any objection by the Respondent to the Application will greatly prolong the process.
+Therefore, the continuing and mounting expenses of arrest and the fact that goods are deteriorating are good reasons for which a Court may consider in ordering the property to be sold pendente lite.
+It is very difficult to advise on the precise timescale involved as this will largely be determined on a case-by-case basis and any objection by the Respondent to the Application will greatly prolong the process.

-\Mr. George Zambartas holds a Bachelor of Arts degree in Law and Politics from the University of London's Queen Mary College and has over 20 years experience as a lawyer in England and in Cyprus.
+Mr. George Zambartas holds a Bachelor of Arts degree in Law and Politics from the University of London's Queen Mary College and has over 20 years experience as a lawyer in England and in Cyprus.
 He has extensive experience in shipping encompassing ship financing, maritime claims (including ship arrest), ship management and purchase/sales of ships, including new builds.
-He has been instructed by leading international law firms and banks to provide legal opinions on high value shipping transactions on matters of Cy-prus Law.
+He has been instructed by leading international law firms and banks to provide legal opinions on high value shipping transactions on matters of Cyprus Law.
 He has undertaken ship registration, re-flagging, re-naming and parallel registration in all major registries around the world.

-as in house Legal Advisor of a global Shipping Company with a fleet of over 100 vessels.
+He has also given presentations on numerous shipping topics at various seminars.
+He moved to Cyprus in 1999 to take up the position as in house Legal Advisor of a global Shipping Company with a fleet of over 100 vessels.
 In August 2008 he set up his own law firm L.G.
 Zambartas LLC.

-\Dr. Sonia joined L.G.
+Dr. Sonia joined L.G.
 Zambartas LLC in February 2010.
-In 2003 she graduated from the Law Faculty of the University of Matej Bel in

-Slovakia where she obtained her Master's degree in Law.
+In 2003 she graduated from the Law Faculty of the University of Matej Bel in Slovakia where she obtained her Master's degree in Law.
 In 2005 she also obtained academic title doctor of law with her major subject being International Law.
-In 2007 she obtained the Postgra-duate Diploma in Maritime Law at the London Metropolitan University and in 2014 she obtained an LLM in maritime law.

-She predominantly deals with commercial, contract, companies laws, maritime claims, maritime and admiralty law, alternative dispute resolution in Cyprus as well as intellectual property law
+In 2007 she obtained the Postgraduate Diploma in Maritime Law at the London Metropolitan University and in 2014 she obtained an LLM in maritime law.
+She predominantly deals with commercial, contract, companies laws, maritime claims, maritime and admiralty law, alternative dispute resolution in Cyprus as well as intellectual property law.